-As for products, Crimson recommends his AJ Crimson Beauty foundation for women with deeper skin tones.
+As for products, Crimson recommends his AJ Crimson Beauty Dual Skin Foundation ($45) for women with deeper skin tones.
 "It's really such a foolproof product that you can't go wrong," says Crimson.
 "All of the colors work seamlessly together.
-I've swatched all 18 of the colors on my arm and mixed them all in, and they just blended right in to my skin.
+I've swatched all 18 of the colors on my arm and mixed them all in, and they just blended right into my skin.
 It's like magic—it really is."

 Test Shades on Your Jawline

-"When looking for a shade, the swatch test on jawline is tried and true," explains Sheriff.
+"When looking for a shade, the swatch test on the jawline is tried and true," explains Sheriff.
 "You will find the color that melts into your skin best is the shade that works.
-I love Perfect Blend foundation sticks for women of color up to about a cinnamon skin tone, and for darker shades, I'm loving Fenty Beauty foundations for those rich dark mahogany shades.
+I love Black Radiance's Perfect Blend Foundation Stick ($10) for women of color up to about a cinnamon skin tone, and for darker shades, I'm loving Fenty Beauty Pro Filter Foundation ($35) for those rich dark mahogany shades.
 I find that there's not one line but rather two or three that master the broad spectrum of women of color."

-Look for Warmer Lipstick Shades, and Play With Color
+Look for Warm Shades, But Play With Color

-"One of my favorite shades from the collection is LaDee Lyke—it's this really beautiful warm pink that works so well on deeper skin tones.
-And then you can take something like that and pair it with a color like Subculture, which is a pale, nude-y pink.
+"One of my favorite shades from the collection is LaDee Lyke ($20) —it's this really beautiful warm pink that works so well on deeper skin tones.
+And then you can take something like that and pair it with a color like Subculture ($20), which is a pale, nude-y pink.
 It creates an ombré effect with a pop of color that has a natural appeal to it.
-I also love this liquid lipstick in the shade Boy Bye.
-Taking Boy Bye with something like Love Jones, which is a cooler, paler lip, looks really great."
+I also love this liquid lipstick in the shade Boy Bye ($22).
+Taking Boy Bye with something like Love Jones ($22), which is a cooler, paler lip, looks really great."

 Sheriff says there are a few lip shades that look good on darker skin colors across the spectrum.
-"There are universal shades like MAC's Ruby Woo, The Lip Bar's Purple Rain, or Nars's Blonde Venus that work universally on women of color regardless of their complexion," she notes.
+"There are universal shades like MAC's Ruby Woo ($19) or The Lip Bar's Purple Rain ($13) universal lipsticks on women of color regardless of their complexion," she notes.

 Try Layering Your Highlighter

-"I like Danessa Myricks Enlight Illuminators—the colors really work on different skin tones and also look amazing when you layer them in threes," explains Crimson.
+"I like Danessa Myricks Enlight Illuminators ($20)—the colors really work on different skin tones and also look amazing when you layer them in threes," explains Crimson.
 "I always kind of work in threes on dark skin tones because it just works best.
 You want three-dimensional skin because you're a three-dimensional person.
-So we want our makeup to reflect that; otherwise we'd just look flat."
+So we want our makeup to reflect that; otherwise, we'd just look flat."

-"Then there's Black Opal, which is not a black-owned business; however, it has always made it a point to speak to black women first.
-You have two different spectrums there: one more drugstore and more high-end brand that have gotten lost in the conversation, even though they've both spearheaded the moment."
+"Then there's Black Opal, which is not a Black-owned business; however, it has always made it a point to speak to Black women first.
+You have two different spectrums there: one more drugstore and more high-end brand that has gotten lost in the conversation, even though they've both spearheaded the moment."